stevengreene-ops/ECE230L6/README.md

 ensures the sum bit correctly returns to 0, allowing the circuit to perform accurate binary arithmetic.

 ### 3 - What is the largest number a two bit adder can handle?
 What happens when you go over?
+The largest number would be 7 with the carry-in on the first full adder, but would be really 6 with the initial 2 A & B bits feeding into the adders.
+If you go over, you will encounter an overflow error, and it would result in staying with an incorrect number.